Decisions, Priorities

 Because the photo was taken in the middle of a heartfelt conversation with my dear friend.
 I still hold a slight grudge against the person who interrupted us that morning and took the photo.

 I communicated with Kathleen regularly.
 However, her name had been on my “to write” list since her husband passed in October.
-I wanted to write the perfect remembrance and the perfect Christmas thank you notes.
+I wanted to write the perfect remembrance and the perfect Christmas thank you note.
 I trust Kathleen knew my heart because she won’t receive those words.
 I woke on Saturday to the news of her unexpected passing.

 So, let’s all agree to say the imperfect words while we still have time.